EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 I also have a comparison of [Python vs go](/en/python-vs-go-go-which-is-the-best-programming-language/) that you can check out.

-## Introduction to Python and Javascript languages
+## Python vs Javascript, introduction and differences

 To begin with, **Python is an interpreted language**.
 If you are not familiar with the term, it means that it has an interpreter that translates the instructions, one by one, to machine language, so that they are executed on the fly.
 So you don't have to compile all your code every time you want to run it, as you would with C++, Java, Rust, etc.